raunakjalan718/raunakjalan718/README.md

 <br>

-I'm a computer science student with a knack for turning ideas into reality, especially in the worlds of **AI** and the **Internet of Things (IoT)**.
+I'm a computer science student with a knack for turning ideas into reality, especially in the worlds of **AI**, **Machine Learning** and the **Internet of Things**.
 I'm passionate about building things that solve real-world problems and tell a good story.

 ---

-### 🚀 My Projects
+### My Projects

+* **EvoDoc**: A machine learning-based platform to help doctors provide more personalized and accurate medicines and treatments by analyzing a patient's medical history.
+* **RHindCharge**: I developed an IoT prototype to help EV drivers find and book charging spots in real time.
+It's a small step toward making sustainable transport a little easier.
 * **AI News Summary Dashboard**: I built a multilingual news platform using Next.js that gives you real-time articles with AI-generated summaries.
 It's all about making news consumption more efficient and engaging.
-* **Real-time EV Charging Port Vacancy System**: I developed an IoT prototype to help EV drivers find and book charging spots in real time.
-It's a small step toward making sustainable transport a little easier.
 * **Underground Water Leakage Detection System**: This was a fun project where I combined IoT sensors (ESP32 and flow sensors) with a Python-based machine learning model to detect and classify water leaks.
-* **AI N-Queens Problem Solver**: I implemented a solver for the classic N-Queens problem using Python.
-It was a great way to dive into backtracking algorithms and visualize how AI optimization works.

 ---